Tcleary/GlamViz/README.md

 This means your enviroment is running and accessible through your local host.
 Leave your command prompt open and then go to this link in a web browser:

 http://127.0.0.1:5000/

+!!!Do not close the command prompt window, it is running from there!!!

 ## Configure OAI Repository